 A late cancellation or failure to appear for a reservation will be counted as a usage on a project.

 Repeated failure to cancel reservations in advance or to fulfill reservations may result in a loss of access to MNN’s facilities, equipment and resources.

-All open/closed studio reservations at West 59th Street and the George C. Stoney Studio at the MNN El Barrio Firehouse require a minimum of two additional studio Certified Producers to serve as crew members.
-Setup, supervision of studio crew and guests, and cleanup of the studio is the responsibility of the Certified Producer of record and must take place during the studio reservation time.
+All open/closed studio reservations at West 59th Street and the George C. Stoney Studio at the MNN El Barrio Firehouse require a minimum of two additional studio Community Producers to serve as crew members.
+Setup, supervision of studio crew and guests, and cleanup of the studio is the responsibility of the Community Producer of record and must take place during the studio reservation time.
 Please plan accordingly and leave the studio

 in clean and orderly condition at the end of your reservation.
 Before leaving the studio, please check with the assigned facilitator so that she/he can verify that the studio has been left in satisfactory condition.
-Please be aware that Certified Producers and your guests and crew are entering and using MNN’s facilities and studios “as is” and that you and your guests and crew do so at your own risk.
+Please be aware that Community Producers and your guests and crew are entering and using MNN’s facilities and studios “as is” and that you and your guests and crew do so at your own risk.